-feet as everything within the inside of the outside walls and includes covered porches, garages and basements.
-The shaded area on the diagram above indicates the area counted as square feet.
+Floor Area is measured in terms of square feet.
+The total square footage is as everything within the inside of the outside walls which includes covered porches, garages, and basements.
+The shaded area on the diagram indicates the area counted as square feet.